Mario-Bezerra/CertValidator/README.md

 # CertValidator

-**CertValidator** is a robust Java CLI tool designed to audit SSL/TLS certificates across large projects or file systems.
+**CertValidator** is a Java CLI tool designed to audit SSL/TLS certificates across large projects or file systems.
 It recursively scans directories for Keystores (`.jks`, `.p12`) and Certificates (`.cer`, `.crt`, `.pem`), verifies their validity, and generates a comprehensive HTML report.
 It also includes an encrypted vault for keystore passwords and email alerting capabilities.

 ## 🚀 Features